Love Mocktail 2: Production

+Development

 Darling Krishna announced Love Mocktail 2, following the success of his 2020 film Love Mocktail.
 He completed the script work by June 2020.
 Krishna added a lot of humour to the sequel unlike the original which was an emotional romantic drama.
 Nakul Abhyankar was signed as the composer for the sequel, replacing Raghu Dixit.
 Malayalam actress Rachel David was cast in the film, marking her debut in Kannada cinema.

+Filming

 Filming took place between August 2020 and 2021.
 The first schedule of the film was shot in August 2020 in Bangalore with minimum crew, and Krishna intended to wrap up the entire shoot by December.
 Around 60% of the film was shot by October 2020, and the team began editing the filmed portions.

 Krishna and Milana took a break from shoot following their wedding in February 2021 and the film was delayed due to the COVID-19 pandemic.
 The production was resumed in June 2021 in Ladakh where a montage was shot, and returned to Bangalore.
 The filming was completed by August 2021.